 Field check your actual rate with herbicide you are using at speed and population you will be planting.
-See "Granular Chemical Application Field Check" in Machine Operation section for more information.
+See "Granular Chemical Application Field Check" on page 2-29.

 LIQUID FERTILIZER PISTON PUMP APPLICATION RATES GALLONS PER ACRE

 Applies To Model LM-2455-R And Model NGP-6055 Piston Pumps With 18 Tooth Sprockets